magenta-aps/alfresco-enable-clickble-links-in-preview-share/README.md

  * It is not possible to see the changed applied if run locally, using maven to test it in an embedded tomcat.
  * When deployed to an alfresco instance currently, the PdfJs files are replaced successfully but the minified version remains that of the original (out-of-the-box) file after server startup, hence the reason for also providing the minified file.
- Files were minified using [HookyQR minify plugin](https://marketplace.visualstudio.com/items?itemName=HookyQR.minify)for [Visual Studio Code](https://code.visualstudio.com/Download).
+ Files were minified using [HookyQR minify plugin](https://marketplace.visualstudio.com/items?itemName=HookyQR.minify) for [Visual Studio Code](https://code.visualstudio.com/Download).